-|settlement||-||The settlement date of the security (ie. the date that the coupon is purchased)|
+|settlement||-||The settlement date of the security (i.e. the date that the coupon is purchased).|

-|maturity||-||The maturity date of the security (ie. the date that the coupon expires)|
+|maturity||-||The maturity date of the security (i.e. the date that the coupon expires).|

-|issue||-||The issue date of the security|
+|issue||-||The issue date of the security.|

-|first_coupon||-||The date of the security's first coupon|
+|first_coupon||-||The date of the security's first coupon.|

-|rate||-||The security's interest rate|
+|rate||-||The security's interest rate.|

-|pr||-||The security's price|
+|pr||-||The security's price.|

-|redemption||-||The security's redemption value per $100 face value|
+|redemption||-||The security's redemption value per $100 face value.|

 An optional integer argument which specifies the financial day count basis that is used by the security.
+Possible values are:

-The date arguments must satisfy the following:
+Note that the date arguments must satisfy the following:

-Note also, that the date arguments should be supplied to the function as either:
+Also, the date arguments should be supplied to the function as either:

-|-||If you input the date arguments as text, these may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to enter text representations of dates into Excel functions, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.

-|4||=ODDFYIELD( B1, B2, B3, B4, 5.5%, 102, 100, 4 )|
+|5||=ODDFYIELD( B1, B2, B3, B4, 5.5%, 102, 100, 4 )|

 Note that, in the above example: